Last updated: Sept 14th, 2017

 Browsing the data

-This web application provides two ways of browsing the digital editions in the Catalogue, either as a table or as charts.
+This web application provides different ways of browsing the digital editions in the Catalogue, either as a table or as map and chart visualisations.

 Other menu pages

-The Get the Data menu tab provides the Catalogue's API.
-The Login menu item is for the Catalogue's team use only.
+The Login menu item is for the project team's use only.
 All other pages should be self-explanatory.